Posts tagged ‘game design’

 Potion of Mutation

 If you drink it, you gain a random mutation!
-Actually, this is a lot like the snake-books, in that it’s a prop that makes new props.
+Actually, this is a lot like a prop that makes new props.
 Instead of, say, a book that tells you how to kill trolls, it gives you, say, a third arm which ends in a giant lobster pincer.
 Good thing I have some random mutation tables!

 That was pretty rambly, but I’ve got stuff to do so there it is.